 - cross‑checking with handwritten balance equations,

 you turn a visual toy into a rigorous proof‑of‑concept.
-The moment the total line stays perfectly horizontal—even as you crank the individual pipe rates up and down—you’ve internalized the principle that mass cannot appear or disappear without an explicit term in the balance.
+The moment the total line stays perfectly horizontal—even as you crank the individual pipe rates up and down—you’ve internalized the principle that mass cannot appear or disappear without an explicit term in the balance It's one of those things that adds up..

 So, fire up the simulation, experiment boldly, and let the flat line be your badge of mastery.
-On the flip side, when you later encounter a real fluid network, a chemical process, or an electrical circuit, you’ll instinctively ask, “What are the sources?
-What are the sinks?
-Does the sum of inflows equal the sum of outflows?” and you’ll have the confidence to answer—because you’ve already seen the law in action, pixel by pixel.
+Does the sum of inflows equal the sum of outflows?When you later encounter a real fluid network, a chemical process, or an electrical circuit, you’ll instinctively ask, “What are the sources?
+Now, what are the sinks? ” and you’ll have the confidence to answer—because you’ve already seen the law in action, pixel by pixel.